AWS Security Hub

 }

-You can make your access policy to accept S3 notifications from different account IDs and to apply different conditions.
-More information in Managing access in Amazon SQS.
+2. You can set your access policy to accept S3 notifications from different account IDs and apply different conditions.
+For more information, see managing access in Amazon SQS.

 1. Edit the /var/ossec/etc/ossec.conf file.
-Add the SQS name and your Configuration parameters for the buckets service.
-Set them within the <subscriber type="security_hub"> block.
+Add the SQS name within the <sqs_name> tag.
 For example:

 <wodle name="aws-s3">